j0k/jupdb/README.md

 - **Complex Workflows**: Handle ML training loops and ETL processes

 Jupdb is a take to solve this situation.
 By the way it developed with AI Deepseek recognition and provides a robust foundation for interactive debugging in Jupyter while maintaining Python execution integrity.
 The key innovation was understanding and working with CPython's internal variable storage mechanism through PyFrame_LocalsToFast.
+Here are ideas [howto make it useable and visible](PROMOTION_IDEAS.md).

 ## Quick Start
 ```bash